dodaucy/chatterino-red/README.md

 ============

 Chatterino 2 is a chat client for [Twitch.tv](https://twitch.tv).
 The Chatterino 2 wiki can be found [here](https://wiki.chatterino.com).
+Visit the original repository [here](https://github.com/Chatterino/chatterino2).
  Chatterino Red allows you to use a other process as a proxy for the chat.

 ## Download